 Spice and Wolf Review

-Spice and Wolf: Complete Series One is released by Manga Entertainment as a two-disc set, containing the first 13 episodes of the series, spread across two dual-layer discs.
+Spice and Wolf - Season II is released by Manga Entertainment as a two-disc set on DVD only, containing the a further 13 episodes of the series, spread across two dual-layer discs.
 The release is in PAL format and encoded for Region 2.

 The series is presented widescreen enhanced at a ratio of 16:9 and the image quality is excellent.
-It could hardly be faulted for anything other than the fact that it’s not High Definition.
-The colours and tones are fine across the range, handling darkened, candle-lit interiors well, but being particularly spectacular in the colours and lighting of the countryside.
+The image is clear and sharp, showing up the remarkable detail that has gone into the backgrounds, even if the character designs are relatively rather more simple in design.
+The colours and tones are fine across the range.
 There are no noticeable issues with macroblocking or artefacts (although some minor banding may be evident during fades at the end of scenes) and movements are relatively smooth with no interlacing.
-The actual animation of movement itself isn’t quite so smooth, but that’s not an issue with the transfer, which is stable.
+This is well up to expected standards